ballamuth/Chrome4Net/examples/ReadMe.md

 ###Synopsis

-This extensions receive messages sent from the page and send them back to the page.
+These extensions receive messages sent from the page and send them back to the page.

 The difference is that the Echo extension runs in a single process, while Relayed Echo extension starts one process to interface with Google Chrome and the second process to process native messages.
 This two-step messages processing mechanism appears the only solution if you use some